phoenixframework/phoenix/guides/deployment/heroku.md

 [Git](https://git-scm.com/) is a popular decentralized revision control system and is also used to deploy apps to Heroku.

-Before we can push to Heroku we'll need to initialize a local Git repository and commit our files to it.
+Before we can push to Heroku, we'll need to initialize a local Git repository and commit our files to it.
 We can do so by running the following commands in our project directory:

 ```console
 $ git init